seerscode/website/src/posts/llms-architecture.md

 excerpt: "This report provides a comprehensive, expert-level deconstruction of this architectural evolution."
 ---

-## A Comprehensive Architectural Review of Large Language Models

 ### Introduction

 In recent years, Large Language Models (LLMs) have emerged as a transformative force in technology and society, demonstrating remarkable capabilities in understanding, generating, and manipulating human language [1].
 These models, which are a specialized category of deep learning, are trained on immense volumes of text data, enabling them to perform a vast array of natural language processing (NLP) tasks.
 These tasks range from generating coherent articles and software code to translating languages, summarizing complex documents, and engaging in conversational dialogue [1].
 The applications of this technology are already reshaping entire industries, including customer service, content creation, finance, healthcare, and scientific research [1].